9mm Parabellum Bullet

-9mm Parabellum Bullet (キューミリ・パラベラム・バレット, Kyūmiri Paraberamu Baretto) is a Japanese rock band, formed in March 2004 in Yokohama.
-It consists of vocalist and rhythm guitarist Takuro Sugawara, guitarist and backing vocalist Yoshimitsu Taki, bassist Kazuhiko Nakamura, and drummer Chihiro Kamijo, who came up with the band's name.
+9mm Parabellum Bullet (キューミリ・パラベラム・バレット, Kyūmiri Paraberamu Baretto) is a Japanese rock band, formed in Yokohama in March 2004.
+The classic lineup featured vocalist and rhythm guitarist Takuro Sugawara, guitarist and backing vocalist Yoshimitsu Taki, bassist Kazuhiko Nakamura, and drummer Chihiro Kamijo, who came up with the band's name.
 Piano pieces included in some songs are performed by Taki, while the characteristic shouts are provided by Nakamura.
+After 21 years, Kamijo left the band at the end of 2025.

 History

 2005–2009: Early releases and major label debut

 The band signed to under_bar, a sub-label of Reverb Records, and released two early mini-albums, Gjallarhorn in 2005 and Phantomime in 2006, and played live shows in Yokohama and Tokyo.

 2007 saw the band signed to EMI Music Japan and the releases of The World e.p. which featured newly recorded version of songs from Gjallarhorn and two new tracks, and the Discommunication e.p., which features the song "Discommunication" and a 35-minute live recording.
 At the end of 2007 they released their first full album, Termination, after which they began their first solo tour.

 In the summer of 2008 the band released the double A-side single "Supernova/Wanderland", which also included piano instrumentals of both songs and a third song called "Wildpitch".
 9mm Parabellum Bullet were invited to play at Asian Kung-Fu Generation's Nano-Mugen Festival that year at the Yokohama Arena, a festival notable for featuring up-and-coming acts alongside more well known and foreign acts.
 They covered "Motorbreath" for the October 2008 Metallica tribute album Metal-ikka.

 In October the band released their second full album Vampire and proceeded onto the Vampire Empire Tour 08/09.
 In April 2009, the band released their first live DVD, Act I, which contains 4 concerts from different points in their career.